hashicorp/consul-k8s/README.md

     Sync Consul services into first-class Kubernetes services and vice versa.
     This enables Kubernetes to easily access external services and for non-Kubernetes nodes to easily discover and access Kubernetes services.

+### Prerequisites

+The following pre-requisites must be met before installing Consul on Kubernetes.

+  * **Kubernetes 1.22.x - 1.25.x** - This represents the earliest versions of Kubernetes tested.
+    It is possible that this chart works with earlier versions, but it is untested.
+  * Helm install
+    * **Helm 3.6+** for Helm based installs.
+  * Consul K8s CLI based install
+    * `kubectl` configured to authenticate to a Kubernetes cluster with a valid `kubeconfig` file.
+    * `brew`, `yum`, or `apt` package manager on your local machine

 ## Installation